swat-sccs/sauce/README.md

   - Minecraft server
 - Secure password hashing with Argon2
 - Admin dashboard with request management and user database search
-- Seperate agent process to perform some tasks requiring root access
+- Seperate agent processes to perform some tasks requiring root access
 - Notification emails for users and admins

 ## Development